wldyd920/Epsilon-Dropout/README.md

 Weight_Dropout(more dataset) 4.ipynb
 Main updates:
    Added 2 more datasets to compare.
 (Fashion_MNIST, CIFAR-100)

-2023/04/18
+   Results of the experiments are in Result4 folder

+2023/04/17
 SMD1.ipynb
 Implementation of Shape-Memory Dropout.
 experiment has been done on FMNIST.
 save: (mask during training, accuracy of training batch)
 use : top_k mask (k=1) after half of the total_epoch
 Result: Fashion_MNIST: 92.01%

 2023/04/18
 SMD2.ipynb
 Change of which accuracy to save, where to use.
-save: (mask during training, training loss) use : top_k mask (k=10),
+save: (mask during training, loss when test)
+use : top_k mask (k=10), Use the saved masks based on the test accs.